John A Patterson MD, MSPH, FAAFP, ABIHM

 Antibiotics can relieve suffering and save lives but their overuse can cause harm- even death.
 Wise use of antibiotics is necessary to preserve their lifesaving potential as overuse of antibiotics contributes to the alarming increase in antibiotic resistance, leading to the emergence of potentially fatal ‘superbugs’.
 The more bacteria are exposed to antibiotics, the more they develop resistance to them.
 Many bacteria that were previously susceptible to antibiotics have developed resistance that makes them difficult or impossible to treat.
 Medical and public health authorities are increasingly concerned.

-The Centers for Disease Control and Prevention (CDC) designated November 12-18 as Get Smart About Antibiotics Week, emphasizing the appropriate use of antibiotics and the growing problem of antibiotic resistance.
-Antibiotic use is also part of the Choosing Wisely Campaign, developed by nine medical specialty societies to help providers and consumers restrict the use of inappropriate testing and treatment.
+The Centers for Disease Control and Prevention (CDC) has designated November 12-18 as an annual U.S. Antibiotic Awareness Week (USAAW), emphasizing the appropriate use of antibiotics and the growing problem of antibiotic resistance.
+Antibiotic use is also part of the Choosing Wisely Campaign, developed by medical specialty societies to help providers and consumers restrict the use of inappropriate testing and treatment.

 Most coughs, colds and upper respiratory illnesses are caused by viruses- not bacteria.
 Antibiotics kill bacteria- not viruses.
 Therefore, it is important to use scientifically-based guidelines and sound judgment to determine whether an ear, sinus, throat or chest condition is caused by bacteria or a virus.
 While it is not always possible to distinguish between viral and bacterial conditions, there are guidelines that help consumers, parents and clinicians make wise choices.